A Global Health Game Changer

 In 2002, the United States joined with countries across the world to create the Global Fund, a 21st century public-private partnership designed to accelerate the end of AIDS, tuberculosis (TB) and malaria as epidemics.
 The Global Fund has helped achieve extraordinary progress in the fight against these deadly diseases.
 By challenging the status quo in how the world fights disease, the Global Fund represents an efficient and innovative model of U.S. health leadership and diplomacy.
 U.S. investment in global health represents one of the few areas that have won consistent, bipartisan American support, or produced such concrete economic, security and humanitarian gains for the U.S. and the world.

-- Tested and treated 16.6 million people for TB
+- 5.3 million people were treated for TB

 Learn more about how the Global Fund is: